indilo53/fxserver-resource-scrambler/README.md

 ### This is a step to prevent script-kiddies from triggering sensitive events using lua injector
 ### Best advice here is to never trust the client and make appropriate changes to your resources

-Source is ugly as hell, I will do a clean rewrite when I will have mmore time
+Source is ugly as hell, I will do a clean rewrite when I will have more time